micmejia/bible-dump/AMPC/Luke/Luke 1.md

-Exactly as they were handed down to us by those who from the [[^d]official] beginning [of Jesus' ministry] were eyewitnesses and ministers of the Word [that is, of [^e]the doctrine concerning the attainment through Christ of salvation in the kingdom of God],
+Exactly as they were handed down to us by those who from the [official] beginning [of Jesus' ministry] were eyewitnesses and ministers of the Word [that is, of the doctrine concerning the attainment through Christ of salvation in the kingdom of God],